davidtheclark/react-aria-modal/README.md

 npm install react-aria-modal
 ```

+You'll need to be compiling CommonJS modules.

+### React Dependency

+Version 2+ is compatible with React 0.14.

+Version 1+ is compatible with React 0.13.

 ## Usage

 Just provide the right props (see below) and pass the content of the modal as this component's child.